 I hope to cover heat rejection systems in the future as part of my coverage of fission power systems, but this sadly hasn’t occurred yet.
 My good friends Winchell Chung (at Atomic Rockets) and Matter Beam (at Tough SF) have both covered them very well, though, so I highly encourage you to check out their work!

 There have been many programs over the years looking at astronuclear power plants, from both the US and the USSR/Russia, as well as a few lower-key, less prolific programs in other countries.

 The USSR has the most extensive program in terms of launches, with four major power plant designs: Romashka, BES-5, TAL-5, and ENISY.
 Romashka was an early prototype design that never flew.
 BES-5, better known as Buk, was the most successful astronuclear design ever, having flown 31 times powering the US-A RORSAT satellites.
 TEU-5, also known as TOPOL or TOPAZ-I in the West, flew twice on the PLASMA-A testbed satellites.
 Finally, ENISY was ready to fly at the collapse of the Soviet Union, and in an ironic bit of nuclear diplomacy, several reactors were purchased by the US, potentially to power American lunar bases or an experimental nuclear electric spacecraft.
 While it never flew, it is the only astronuclear fission reactor to be certified as flight-ready by both the US and Russia, an impressive feat.

-For more information, check out our Power Conversion Systems page!
+To learn more about these systems, check out our Developed Fission Power Systems page!